 THE SHORT STORY DAY AFRICA PRIZE

-Submissions open 1 June 2019* | Submissions close 31 October 2019
+Submissions were open 1 June 2019* | Submissions closed 31 October 2019

 First prize: $800 | Second prize: $200 | Third prize: $100